Best Cities in Portugal to Get Off the Beaten Path

 Located between Sintra and Lisbon, Cascais is a coastal town within the Lisbon District and a wonderful getaway after a Sintra day trip.
 The best way to explore Cascais is by driving.

-Start the day trip by taking a leisure walk on one of the many hiking trails starting from Cascais, admire the deep valleys, visit an intimate farm, and appreciate its unique flora and fauna.
+Start by taking a leisurely walk on one of the many hiking trails.
+Once there, you can admire deep valleys, visit intimate farms, and appreciate the unique flora and fauna.
 The Natural Park in Cascais is a beautiful natural reserve with abundant greeneries, historic forests, ancient ruins, and dramatic coastlines.
-For beach lovers, head to Praia da Rainha or Paria da Conceição for a relaxing time on the beach or for thrilling water sports.

 Contribution by: Kenny from Knycx Journeying